samskivert/ios-scala-demo/README.md

 ## Licensing

 As far as I can tell (IANAL), the entire tool-chain involved here is AOK for developing apps and selling them on the app store.
-A number of parties have shipped commercial games based on this toolchain (minus Scala).
+A number of parties (myself included) have shipped commercial games based on this toolchain (minus Scala).
 Xamarin.Studio is a commercial product, so you have to cough up for that, but everything else is open source and licensed sufficiently liberally for commercial use.

 ## Questioning